 Each year Barnard College has the option of nominating, in conjunction with the Columbia University School of Law, juniors with outstanding records to enter the Law School under the Accelerated Program in Interdisciplinary Legal Education (A.I.L.E.).

 To be nominated, a student must have an outstanding academic record and have taken the LSAT by March of her junior year with a score in keeping with the median level of applicants accepted to the law school in that academic year.
-Students interested in the program should consult with Dean Kuan Tsu early in the junior year and with Dean Schneider to ensure fulfillment of graduation requirements.
+Students interested in the program should consult with Dean Youngblood-Giles early in the junior year and with Dean Friedman to ensure fulfillment of graduation requirements.
 LSAT registration information is available in the Dean of Studies Office.